 - Finding the right teaming partners could be a step in the right direction to getting Native American owned business benefits

 Congressional intent and regulatory

 Congress allowed special rules under the SBA 8(a) program.
-As a practical matter, many Native American Tribes lack the knowledge and advice from Native American contracting lawyers and federal small business consultants that understand the federal procurement process.
+As a practical matter, many Native American Tribes lack the knowledge and advice from Native American owned business certification requirements lawyers and federal small business consultants that understand the federal procurement process.